Gallery Content

 For Sports Fans: Watching a big game becomes an event when you add festive food and sparkling wine.
 Set up prediction brackets, create friendly wagers (winner takes home a bottle), and toast every major play.
 The combination of competition on screen and celebration in hand makes for electric energy.

-Four in a Row (Connect Four): Set up a tournament bracket where winners advance and losers rotate in.
+Four-in-a-Row (Connect Four): Set up a tournament bracket where winners advance and losers rotate in.
 The quick rounds (usually 5-10 minutes) mean everyone gets multiple chances to play, and you can keep a leaderboard on a chalkboard or poster board.
 Add a house rule: whenever someone gets four in a row, everyone toasts.

 Other Great Options: